Suivant

 accepted animals

-The 62 hectares of the park that we know today correspond to the southern part of the old estate (contemporary period).
+The 62 hectares of parkland that we know today correspond to the southern part of the former estate (contemporary period).
+A true testament to the Age of Enlightenment, the park is now a rich site with a characteristic and diverse living heritage.

 In 2019, the Park was classified as a Sensitive Natural Space because it is home to many environments (afforestation, meadows, rivers, ponds, etc.), typical and sometimes rare flora as well as wild fauna.